wwfyde/dify-docs/en/user-guide/launching-dify-apps/launch-webapp.md

 # Quickstart

-One of the benefits of creating AI applications with Dify is that you can launch a user-friendly Web application in just a few minutes, based on your Prompt orchestration.
+One of the benefits of creating AI applications with MoLook is that you can launch a user-friendly Web application in just a few minutes, based on your Prompt orchestration.

 * If you are using the self-hosted open-source version, the application will run on your server.
 * If you are using the cloud version, the application will be hosted on udify.app.